 Farmers Market Favorites

-Special Treat: Magee’s Kitchen, which longtime fans know was the first restaurant at Farmers Market, circa 1934, serves a variety of sandwiches and roasted meats, any of which can be accompanied by a tasty side of roasted butternut squash.
+Special Treat: Magee’s Kitchen, which longtime fans know was the first restaurant at Farmers Market, circa 1934, serves a variety of sandwiches and roasted meats, any of which can be accompanied by a tasty side of roasted banana squash.

 Another excellent addition to any holiday meal is broccoli and with nearly 90 percent of all broccoli grown right here in California, you can rest assured that the veggie you’re buying is local.

 Although broccoli has waned in popularity in recent years, due to the meteoric rise in fame of such alternatives as kale, spinach and Brussels sprouts, the veggie remains an excellent source of nutrients.
 It is high in Vitamin A and C, and one cup of broccoli has as much vitamin C as an orange.
 Broccoli is also high in soluble and insoluble fiber, both of which are required by your body.
 It is also said to help prevent the onset of adult diabetes.

 Among the earliest recorded appearances of broccoli in North America is a notation in the journals of Thomas Jefferson, who imported the seeds from Italy to plant in his garden.
 While Thomas Jefferson was a fan of broccoli, another president, George W. Bush was not.
 Bush senior was once notably quoted as saying, “I do not like broccoli.
 And I haven't liked it since I was a little kid and my mother made me eat it.
 And I'm President of the United States and I'm not going to eat any more broccoli.”

 Special Treat: President Bush might not agree, but this healthy veggie is delicious cooked or raw and the star of the stuffed Broccoli & Cheese Borekas (flatbreads), which are prepared with cheese, red peppers, red onions and fresh broccoli and served at The Village in the East Patio.